 Topics in historical or contemporary issues and themes in the social sciences taught from an interdisciplinary perspective.
 Topics vary.
+This course can be taken for one-credit hour (HU 3103) or twocredit hours (HU 3203).
+And this course is available as HU 2103, HU 2203, HU 2303.

-Perspectives&Themes in Lit, La (3)
+Perspectives and Themes in Literature, Languages, and/or Communication (3)

 Topics in historical or contemporary issues and themes in literature, language, or communication taught from an interdisciplinary perspective.
 Topics vary.
+This course can be taken for one-credit hour (HU 3105) or two-credit hours (HU 3205).
+And this course is available as HU 2105, HU 2205, HU 2305.